MicrosoftDocs/iis-docs/iis/web-development-reference/native-code-api-reference/iapphostsectiondefinition-type-property.md

 ## Remarks

 > [!NOTE]
->  This property is used only when a file is opened from a class in the <xref:System.Configuration?displayProperty=fullName> namespace.
+>  This property is used only when a file is opened from a class in the [System.Configuration](/dotnet/api/system.configuration?view=netframework-4.7.2) namespace.

 ## Requirements